Corporate Social Responsibility (CSR) Reporting for Fred. Olsen Renewables AS

 A corporate risk register is used to track the priority areas for the business and to take the right assurance and mitigation steps.

-Sickness absence in the UK is noted as an average of 0,03 days per employee per year for 2018.
-One short-term absence has been experienced.
-In Scandinavia the sickness absence rate for 2018 is 0,49 days per employee per year for short term absence.
-In addition, two long term absence has been experienced.
-In total it is noted an average of 1,83 absence days per employee.
+Sickness absence in the UK is noted as an average of 0,06 days per employee per year for 2019.
+Two short-term absence has been experienced.
+In Scandinavia the sickness absence rate for 2019 is 0,44 days per employee per year for short term absence and 1,23 days per employee per year for long term absence.
+In total it is noted an average of 1,23 absence days per employee.

 Equality and Discrimination